 She founded Smithcom in 2010 to service clients facing reputational damage or special situations.
 Many of the company’s clients have been with Smithcom for over a decade.

-Joanne has over a decade of experience in corporate affairs, with a focus on transactional communications, issues and crisis management and reputation-building campaigns.
-Joanne’s work focuses on the mining, natural resources and capital markets sectors.
-She has acted as a communications advisor on many of Canada’s largest mergers and acquisitions, numerous shareholder activism mandates, corporate restructurings and litigation issues.
+Joanne has over fifteen years of experience in corporate affairs, with a focus on transactional communications, issues and crisis management and reputation-building campaigns.
+Joanne’s work focuses on the mining and capital markets sectors, with a recent focus on supporting clients through the global pandemic.
+She has acted as a communications advisor on many of Canada’s largest mergers and acquisitions, shareholder activism mandates, corporate restructurings, operational crises and litigation issues.